Who doesn’t enjoy receiving a postcard from a loved one? An alternative to sending formal letters, postcards were first introduced during the...

 Ruxi Rusu 14 September 2023

 Fernando Botero once called himself “the most Colombian of Colombian artists,” as the majority of his works explore traditional themes from his home country and, in effect, serve as a guide through Colombian history and culture.

 Born on April 19, 1932, Fernando Botero developed a passion for art at an early age, and his first works were exhibited when he was only 16 years old.
 Inspired by the Spanish masters Diego Velázquez and Francisco Goya, the young Botero moved first to Barcelona and later to Madrid, where he studied at the prestigious Real Academia de Bellas Artes de San Fernando.
-In his Self-Portrait as Velázquez, the artist pays homage to his classical influences while further innovating his own unique style.
+In his Self-Portrait as Velázquez, the artist payed homage to his classical influences while further innovating his own unique style.

 Although most commonly associated with southern Spain, the sport of bullfighting has been practiced in Latin America since colonial times.
 In fact, the plaza de toros of Mexico City is the world’s largest bullring, with the capacity to seat over 41,000 spectators.
 Historically, Colombia has been no exception, but recent protests from animal rights groups have put pressure on the government to ban not only bullfighting but also cockfights and rodeo games in the country.
 Controversial as it might be, Botero himself spent two years of his youth training to become a torero, or bullfighter, before discovering his artistic talents.